NOAA-GSL/ExascaleWorkflowSandbox/README.md

 The test suite is run with `pytest` and requires an editable installation of the Chiltepin repository (achieved using the `pip install -e .` installation step from above)

+An additional step is required for successful completion of the Globus Compute tests.
+These tests require users to authenticate to globus before running the pytest command.
+This is done with the `globus-compute-endpoint login` command.

 ```
 cd tests
+globus-compute-endpoint login
 PYTHONPATH=.. pytest --assert=plain --config=config.yaml --platform=<platform>
 ```